 This is another strategy in case you’re not sure how to set up a new website.
-You can buy an existing website domain, which comes with a number of benefits.
+You can buy an existing website domain, which comes with several benefits.

 A content management system (CMS) is a software program that allows you to manage the content on your website.
-Every good CMS has a lot of tools and an easy user interface for you to control your website content the way you want.
+Every good CMS has many tools, and an intuitive user interface for managing your website content.

 In spring 2016, WordPress became the first CMS to run behind over a quarter of the world’s websites.
 At that time, it owned around 60% of the CMS market share (see image above).

 Remember, your website design is also part of your SEO.
 You can’t ignore certain important design practices if you want your website to rank higher and attract more visitors.

 StatCounter conducted a detailed study on the usage of various devices for Internet access and found that, in the fall of last year, mobile devices surpassed desktop computers for the first time.

 The image shown above demonstrates that over 51% of the devices connected to the Internet are mobile phones and tablets.

 The takeaway from this data is that you can’t ignore mobile-friendly design if you want to succeed in your SEO efforts.

 Technical SEO includes the activities you perform that improve the crawlability and indexing of your site.